geekmuse/cloud-custodian-docker/README.md

 ## Usage

+### Prerequisites

+You'll need these installed locally to to use this solution.

+- Local Docker client
+- Terraform (version 0.11.11) -- versions are pinned in `terraform/main.tf`
+- jq
+- make
+- grep
+- wget
+- tar
+- awscli
+- bash

 ### AWS Account - First-Time Setup

 - set up an email to send from in SES in whatever AWS region you'll be deploying into.
 Set the email address as the `mail_from` variable (`terraform/terraform.example.tfvars` file).